For specific instructions please see Practicum/Internship Handbook

 Students who have extenuating circumstances that preclude their completing all course requirements by the end of the term may, at the instructor's discretion, receive a grade of "incomplete."
 The student must have completed a majority of the coursework with a passing grade and must complete the course within the time limit set by the instructor, not to exceed one calendar year or graduation, whichever comes first.
-To extend an incomplete beyond one year, the student must petition for a waiver of University policy.
+To extend an incomplete beyond one year, the student must petition for a Student Petition of Academic Policy.
 An "I" will be changed to a final evaluative grade (one that is used in calculating GPAs) at the time the student completes the required work.
 Students may not register for courses in which incompletes have been received.
 Any "I" grade not removed by the end of the time limit will be changed to a final grade to be determined by the instructor.
 This grade will be used to calculate the student's cumulative GPA.
 If no final grade is issued, the "I" will change to an "F" and will be calculated in the grade point average.
 Please note: students may not register for courses if they have over three incompletes.

 A grade of Incomplete will be available only under the following circumstances:

 Note: Completion of all assignments is required to pass each course.
 Each assignment in the syllabi holds a purpose in preparing graduates for the school counseling profession.
 It is not an option to take a grade of 0 for an assignment that a student does not wish to complete.